dreamfactorysoftware/platform-wiki/Platform-Documentation/Usage-Options/Install-Microsoft-Windows.md

    C:\dsp\>mkdir log storage vendor web assets
    ```

-6. Run Composer in Git Shell *from your DSP install directory:*
+6. Run Composer.
+From the Git Shell while in your DSP install directory:

    ```
    C:\dsp\>C:\php54\php.exe C:\php54\composer.phar update --no-dev
    ```

 7. Configure your web server to serve up DSP.
 The directory intended to be served is `C:\dsp\web\`